 Different motherboards have different lanes sharing between M.2 sockets and SATA ports.
 Refer to the manual of your own motherboard model.

 If you’re already using a SATA port that doesn’t share the same lane with M.2

-If your HDD or SSD (non M.2) that uses the SATA port is brand new and have not been initialized yet, it won’t show up in the “This PC” file explorer in Windows 10.
+If your HDD or SSD (non M.2) that uses the SATA port is brand new and have not been initialized yet, it won’t show up in the “This PC” file explorer in Windows 11 or Windows 10.

 For new HDD or SSD to show up in Windows, you need to first initialize it, then format and partition it, so that it can be visible to Windows.

 For a guide on how to do so, read: How to Format New SSD Drive in Windows 10 (Applicable to normal HDD).

 If you have an existing and working HDD and are certain that the SATA port you use for the HDD is not affected by the M.2 slot as per your motherboard’s manual, it could signal a possible hardware issue.

 Try to remove your M.2 SSD and see if your HDD works.
 If your HDD won’t even show up in the BIOS even after removing the SSD, it might mean either the SATA port or the HDD has failed.